-- Fee credit (every five years) for Global Entry or TSA Pre✓™ which help you speed through security.
+- Fee credit (every four years) for Global Entry or TSA Pre✓™ which help you speed through security.

 - Free access to over 1,000 airport lounges!
 Including The Centurion® lounge network, the International American Express lounges, Delta Sky Clubs® as well as Priority Pass™ Select lounges.

 - You also earn 5x points for all flights booked directly with airlines or through American Express Travel

 This card has a welcome offer of 60,000 Membership Rewards points when you spend $5,000 in the first 3 months your account is open.
 Terms apply.

 Blue Cash Preferred Benefits

 I highly recommend taking advantage of the Platinum card first, but if you have a spouse it’s a good idea to add the Blue Cash Preferred® Card from American Express to your portfolio.
 Its grocery rewards are unmatched, and you’ll get to bypass the $95 annual fee.

 - Earn $250 back after you spend $1,000 in the first three months.